mate-academy/jv-program-common-mistakes/java-core/builder-file/work-with-file.md

 #### Remember about informative name of the variables

-#### Use StringBuilder instead of String to concat data
+#### Use StringBuilder instead of String to concat data in loops
-Keep in mind that String concatenation creates many new objects that take up a lot of memory.
+Keep in mind that String concatenation creates many new objects that take up a lot of memory if you use it inside of a loop.

 #### Use constants
 If you have strange strings or numbers in the code, it's better to declare them as constants.